Lil Dicky: Career

 On April 12, 2017, Burd released a music video for "Pillow Talking".
 Its special effects made it the 49th most expensive music video ever created.
 In an interview with XXL in April 2017, Burd mentioned that he was creating a new project and that he was also attempting to pitch a TV show to networks.
 In September 2017, Burd released an EP under his alter ego Brain, I'm Brain.
 On March 15, 2018, Burd released a new single, "Freaky Friday", featuring Chris Brown, and the associated music video.
 By April 9, 2018, the video had reached over 100 million views and topped the charts in New Zealand and the United Kingdom.
 On April 2, 2018, Burd announced his first Australian tour; he previously studied abroad for two years in Melbourne.

 On April 19, 2019, Burd released a single called "Earth", featuring artists such as Ariana Grande, Justin Bieber, Ed Sheeran, and Shawn Mendes.
 They all voice various animated organisms in the music video.
 The music video, which was created in partnership with the Leonardo DiCaprio Foundation, aimed at encouraging better environmental practices worldwide.
 Upon release Burd referred to the project as "the most important thing [he'll] ever do."
 The song received mostly negative reviews from critics.
 In a Pitchfork review, Jeremy D. Larson panned "Earth" as a "terrible song" that "sounds less like a charity single and more like a theme to a downmarket Disney clone made explicitly to launder money for an offshore criminal enterprise".
 Spin magazine included the song in their list of the worst songs of 2019, calling it a qualitative step back to Dicky's 2018 single "Freaky Friday".

-Burd and Jeff Schafer created a TV series called Dave, which portrays a fictionalized version of Burd's life as a rapper.
+Burd and Jeff Schaffer created a TV series called Dave, which portrays a fictionalized version of Burd's life as a rapper.
 It stars Burd, Taylor Misiak, GaTa, Andrew Santino, Travis Bennett and Christine Ko.
 The show premiered on March 4, 2020, on FXX.
 On May 11, 2020, Dave was renewed for a second season, which aired in 2021.
-On June 20, 2023, Burd announced that he will release a soundtrack album for Dave.
+On June 20, 2023, Burd announced the upcoming release of a soundtrack album for Dave following its third and final season.
+The soundtrack album Penith was released in January 2024.

+In 2026, Burd launched a podcast with his wife, Kristin Batalucco, and the producer Benny Blanco.